IanMHoffman/Micromouse/index.md

 I would also like to implement faster straight away speeds greater than 1.2 m/s and have curved speeds greater than 0.8 m/s.
 By having different speeds for different actions I can reduce the time of searching by playing to the robot's mechanical and sensor design strengths.

+## Take Zig Zags on a Diagonal

+To help speed up the fast run and also the search I would like the mouse to take a [diagonal path](https://www.youtube.com/watch?v=HOEtthmJDNw) through a zig zag.
+On the speed run this allows the mouse to reach a higher top speed for a longer period of time.
+On the search run it will only take a diagonal if it has already discovered those cells previously.

 <br/>

 # Hardware Selection